WW2 Ration Recipes You Can Make At Home

 - 1 tsp salt

 - 1 cup stock or water

 - 1 carrot

 "Season meat with salt and pepper.
 Sprinkle with flour.
 Melt fat in pan; when it is hot, brown meat on both sides and put in casserole with finely chopped carrot and onions.
 Add chopped onion and parsley to fat in the pan and fry for 2 minutes.
 Add flour, stirring until smooth, then add stock or water.
 Stir in lemon juice and paprika and pour over meat.
 Add potatoes, cut small.
 Bake 1 hour at 350 degrees F."

-For one of my personal favourites, also a great retro recipe, substitute the beef for chicken and the carrot for sliced mushrooms (canned or fresh).
-Chop one large oni.
+For one of my personal favourites (also a great retro recipe) substitute the beef for chicken and the carrot for sliced mushrooms (canned or fresh).
+Chop one large onion.
 Add two chopped celery sticks, and following the recipe above, fry and add stock.
 Then add 3 diced tomatoes and cook for 45 minutes at 350 degrees.

 Boil the potatoes separately and mash them.
 Then add the casserole on top of your potatoes.
 Makes an incredible meal!
 See the recipe I use here: Devonshire Chicken Casserole.

-If you want to see how some of these recipes hold up, we are going to be trying some of them out over the next while and posting them to our YouTube channel (MyVintageLifestyle)!
+If you want to see how some of these recipes hold up, we've demonstrated how to make some of them out over the next while and posted them to our YouTube channel!